 - 1. Provide an overview of the organization's general programming, articulating the relationship of the proposed project to the organization's mission and programs, and the needs of the community; - 2.
 Demonstrate the critical nature of the project, both to the organization and to the District; - 3.
 Articulate an understanding of the project relative to the long-term success of the organization; - 4.
-Develop and detail a feasible project timeline not exceeding CAH's fiscal year; - 5.
+Develop and detail a feasible project timeline not exceeding the grant period; - 5.
 Provide details of the planning process, including participants and experts engaged; - 6.
 Provide complete and thorough budgets with line-item detail; - 7.
-Propose a project at a facility that is either currently Americans with Disabilities Act (ADA) compliant, or that will aid bringing the facility into compliance; and - 8.
+Propose a project at a facility that is either currently Americans with Disabilities Act (ADA) compliant, or that shall aid in bringing the facility into compliance; and - 8.
 Present one distinct project.
 It is not recommended that applicants include multiple projects in one application.

-In addition to the required narrative questions within the online application, applicants must submit supplemental documents with the CP application.
-Documents must be uploaded in PDF format via the CAH Grants Application Portal prior to the application deadline.
-Templates and instructions for compliance documents are available in Grantee Resources.
+In addition to the required narrative questions within the online application, applicants shall submit supplemental documents with the CP application.
+Documents shall be uploaded in PDF format via the CAH Grant Application Portal prior to the application deadline.
+Templates and instructions for compliance documents are available in Resources for Grant Applicants.

-Mandatory Documents 1 Work Samples CAH recommends reviewing the Work Sample Addendum (found within the Guide to Grants ) to determine materials that would best support the application.
-Work samples must be no more than three (3) years old from the date of submission.
+Mandatory Documents 1 Work Samples CAH recommends reviewing the Work Sample Addendum (found within the Guide to Grants) to determine materials that would best support the application.
+Applicants shall include at least one (1) work sample no more than three (3) years old from the date of submission.
 Submitting older work samples may render the application ineligible for funding consideration.
 2 Project Imagery (architectural sketches; renderings; site or equipment imagery) At least one referential image is required.
 Short-Term Capital Projects and similar should attach archival, placement, and/or stock imagery for intended equipment.
 3 Support Materials Up to three (3) additional items (e.g., letters of support, awards, programs, publicity, etc.).
 4 Résumés of Key Personnel Project and/or organizational leadership.
 Examples include managing/executive/artistic directors; lead contractors etc. Share role, areas of responsibility, and DC ward or state of residence.
 5 Current Board of Directors Provide board roles (e.g., president, treasurer, etc.), responsibilities, and DC wards.
+6 Lease/Deed/MOU If organization is applying for a non-equipment-based Digital or Planning Project, an active lease/deed/MOU is optional.
+For all other applications, attached document shall be co-signed, legally binding and demonstrate exclusive control over the site.
+7 Financial Quotes At least one quote is required.
+Three quotes are recommended.
+Depending on project scope, quotes can be sourced from contractor proposals, invoices, and/or merchant price sheets or similar.
+8 Organizational Budget Approved by the organization's Board of Directors and for the current organization fiscal year as of the date of the CP application submission.